Trần Ngọc Châu: Census Grievance program

 From the intelligence that was obtained from the entire Census Grievance program, "we were able to build a rather clear picture of Viet Cong influence in a given area."
 Identified were people or whole families supporting the Viet Cong out of fear or coercion, as well as at the other end "hard-core VC who participated and directed the most virulent activities."
 Evidence about hard-core VC was thoroughly screened and "confirmed at the province level."
 Only in the presence of active "terrorists" would the 'counterterror' team arrive to "arrest" the suspect for interrogation, and where "not feasible... the ultimate sanction [was] invoked: assassination."
 Châu emphasized the care and skill which must be given to each step in order to succeed in such a delicate political task.
 He notes his negative opinion about the somewhat similar Phoenix Program that was later established, inferring that mistakes, and worse, eventually corrupted its operation, which became notorious to its critics.

-The country people were naturally very suspicious at first, and reluctant to respond to any questions asked by the "census grievance" teams.
+The peasants were naturally very suspicious at first, and reluctant to respond to any questions asked by the "census grievance" teams.
 Each interview was set to last five minutes.
 Gradually, however, the people "began to see that we were serious about stopping abuses not only by the Viet Cong but by the government officials and the military as well."
 Villagers made complaints about issues such as sexual abuse and theft.
 Charges were investigated, and if proven true, the official or tribal chief was punished by loss of job or by prison.
 Once in a village the Civil Guard was found to have faked Viet Cong raids in order to steal fish from a family pond.
 The family was reimbursed.
 People slowly became convinced of the sincerity of the pacification teams and then "rallied to the government side."

 Such success carried risk, as "the census grievance teams became prime targets for assassination by the Viet Cong."
 Information was key.
 "As our intelligence grew in volume and accuracy, Viet Cong members no longer found it easy to blend into the general populace during the day and commit terrorist acts by night."
 The 'open arms' teams had started to win back Viet Cong supporters, who might then "convince family members to leave the VC ranks."
 Other Viet Cong fighters began to fear being captured or killed by the 'counterterror' teams.
 During Châu's first year a thousand "active Viet Cong guerrillas fled" Kiến Hòa Province.
 Some disputed the comparative success of Châu and his methods, but his reputation spread as an innovator who could get results.